Aranya Agricultural Alternatives

 She regularly teaches permaculture workshops and PDCs in Taiwan and China.
 Hui-i is the co-author of “Design for Life,” (向大自然學設計) the first permaculture book in the Chinese-speaking world, based on local permaculture practices and experiences.

+After registration, you will be asked to pay the full course fee by PayPal (international) or NEFT (from within India).
 The course fee includes all meals, the option to camp in your own tent, course materials (digital and print) and your Permaculture Design Certificate.
 The fee EXCLUDES rented accommodation, please see next section.
 We strongly encourage those who are financially comfortable to pay the support rate which will enable us to subsidize a reduced rate for those who would not otherwise be able to participate.
 Any profits from this course will be donated to IPC India 2017.

 The reduced rate is offered to make the PDC course accessible to enthusiastic participants from economically challenged backgrounds.
 Preference will be given to Indians, though all people are eligible, especially those from the global south.